mkosir/typescript-style-guide/README.md

 - Use of server-state library is encouraged ([react-query](https://github.com/tanstack/query), [apollo client](https://github.com/apollographql/apollo-client)...).
 - Use of client-state library for global state is discouraged.
 - Use named exports.

-## Code Collocation

-- Every application or package in monorepo has project files/folders organized and grouped by **feature**.
-- **Collocate code as close as possible to where it's relevant.**
-- Deep folder nesting should not represent an issue.

 ## Data Immutability